How to Keep Your Heater from Short-Circuiting

 Contact Our Team!

 If you experience problems with your water heater that you cannot diagnose or fix, do not hesitate to contact our team.
-Whatever trouble you encounter with your home plumbing, you can find the expert plumbing technician you need at A-1 Sewer & Septic Service, Inc. We can respond quickly and efficiently to any emergencies that occur on the weekend or in the evening, and we will charge nothing extra for emergency services.
+Whatever trouble you encounter with your home plumbing, you can find the expert plumbing technician you need at A-1 Sewer & Septic Service, Inc. We can respond quickly and efficiently to any emergencies that occur on the weekend or in the evening.
 Whenever you face a burst pipe, a leak, or a water heater that needs to be replaced, you can find the reliable service you need from a Kansas City plumber when you contact our office.
-Get a no-obligation quote today.
+Get a quote today.